 - Chefs Albert & Ferran Adria, El Bulli

 - Chef Jose Andres, Think Food Group

 - Godiva Chocolatier

 In 2003, Michael was invited to teach at the World Pastry Forum and has since taught classes and workshops at the Art Institute of Chicago and the Museum of Modern Art.
 His skills have been used to assist many chefs and teams win awards in numerous competitions around the world, including the US and World Pastry Team Championships, US Army Culinary Arts Competition, Pastry and Baking Team Championships, World Chocolate Masters, Culinary Olympics, Coupe du Monde de la Pâtisserie, Patis France, National Dessert Championship, Bocuse d’Or, and the prestigious Meilleurs Ouvriers de France (best craftsman).

 Michael is also the co-founder of Pastry Live, an annual national pastry competition held in Atlanta each summer.
 Additionally, Michael is a collaborator and host to the three-time Emmy award-winning Chicago Restaurant Pastry Competition.
-He has been featured on the cover of Pastry Art and Design, had his work profiled in the New York Times, has appeared on the Food Network and was recently featured in Crain’s Business Journal .
+He has been featured on the cover of Pastry Art and Design, and has appeared on the Food Network and was recently featured in Crain’s Business Journal .
 Michael has been honored as the 143rd Distinguished Visiting Chef at two of Johnson & Wales University campuses (Rhode Island & Charlotte, NC) for his contributions to the culinary field.
 In the summer of 2013, he was awarded an honorary lifetime membership to the American Culinary Federation.

 Michael has been a regular contributor to several trade publications, including Pastry’s Best magazine, Dessert Professional, Pasticceria Internazionale and is currently working on his second book.